 Weaknesses:

-- Requires two codebases (frontend + backend) to be in sync
+- Two codebases (frontend + backend) to keep in sync

 - Larger payload sizes than simpler frameworks